Perineal laceration - aftercare; Vaginal birth perineal tear - aftercare; Postpartum care - episiotomy - aftercare

 To relieve pain or discomfort:

-You can do many other things to help speed up the healing process.
-These include:
+You can do many other things to help speed up the healing process, such as:

 Take stool softeners and drink lots of water.
-This will prevent constipation (not being able to move your bowels).
+This will prevent constipation.
 Eating lots of fiber will also help.
 Your doctor can suggest foods with plenty of fiber.

 Do Kegel exercises.
 Squeeze the muscles that you use to hold in urine for 5 minutes.
-Do this 10 times each day throughout the day.
+Do this 10 times a day throughout the day.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.